Annette L. Stanton, PhD

 Developing evidence-based approaches to promote the psychological, social, and physical health of women living with breast cancer.

 While no two women will experience the diagnosis and treatment for their breast cancer in exactly the same way, there are certain emotional and physical challenges that many share, such as adhering to endocrine therapy and managing depression and anxiety.
-In addition, African American women who have breast cancer face specific challenges that have a negative effect on their quality of life.
-Dr. Stanton is developing and testing interventions that address these issues to improve both breast cancer outcomes and the quality of life for patients.
+In addition, Black women who have breast cancer face specific challenges that have a negative effect on their quality of life.
+Dr. Stanton has established a strong community-academic partnership and together, they are developing and testing interventions that address the unique issues that Black women with breast cancer experience and to improve both breast cancer outcomes and the quality of life for patients.

 Annette L. Stanton, PhD, is Professor of Psychology and Psychiatry/Biobehavioral Sciences at the University of California, Los Angeles, senior research scientist at the UCLA Cousins Center for Psychoneuroimmunology, and a member of the Center for Cancer Prevention and Control Research in the Jonsson Comprehensive Cancer Center.
 Her research centers on specifying factors that promote psychological and physical health in individuals who confront health-related adversity, including cancer, infertility, and other medical conditions.
 She is particularly interested in the conditions under which specific coping processes promote or hinder health and well-being.